grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 ### Correlation

-The process of capturing dynamic data received from the system under test and reusing the data in subsequent requests.
-A common use case for correlation is retrieving and reusing a session id, or token, throughout the whole lifetime of a [virtual user](#virtual-user).
+The process of taking [dynamic data](#dynamic-data) recieved from the system under test then reusing the data in a subsequent request.
+Testers commonly use correlation to retrieve and reuse session IDs or tokens for a [virtual user](#virtual-user)'s iteration lifetime.

 Read more: [Correlation and dynamic data example](https://k6.io/docs/examples/correlation-and-dynamic-data/), [Correlation in testing APIs](https://k6.io/docs/testing-guides/api-load-testing/#correlation-and-data-parameterization)